Sebastian Shaw (actor): Return of the Jedi

+Star Wars's creator, George Lucas, personally directed Shaw for his appearance in the final scene of the film, in which he is a Force ghost of Anakin.
+In a 1995 interview with Leonard Maltin, Lucas stated that the original ending of Return of the Jedi was "pretty much the way it was always thought to come out," reflecting his understanding of Anakin’s story at the time.
+Shaw’s appearance as Anakin's Force ghost was preserved in the 1997 Special Edition, featuring revised music and additional ending sequences.
+Leading up to and during the release of the Star Wars film The Phantom Menace in 1999, interviews and reference materials continued to acknowledge Shaw as the canonical portrayal of older Anakin, including retrospective discussions of the character’s and Shaw's legacy.

 When the film was re-released on DVD in 2004, a few changes were made.
 The unmasking scene with Hamill remained mostly the same, but Shaw's eyebrows were digitally removed to maintain continuity with the injuries Darth Vader suffers at the end of Revenge of the Sith.
-His naturally brown eyes were also recolored blue to match those of Hayden Christensen, who portrayed Anakin in Attack of the Clones and Revenge of the Sith.
+His naturally brown eyes were also recoloured blue to match those of Hayden Christensen, who portrayed Anakin in Attack of the Clones and Revenge of the Sith.

-Star Wars creator George Lucas personally directed Shaw for his appearance in the final scene of the film, in which he is a Force ghost of Anakin.
-Shaw's image in this scene was replaced with that of Christensen in the 2004 DVD release.
+Most notably, Shaw's image as a Force ghost in the final scene was replaced with that of Christensen in the 2004 DVD release.
 This last attempt to tie the prequel and original trilogies together proved to be among the most controversial changes in the Star Wars re-releases.